adrianratnapala/arch-linux-notes/README.md

 you, see:
 https://wiki.archlinux.org/index.php/Installation_guide#Select_the_mirrors

-And install with
+At this point it really is best to `ssh` in from another machine, and to have a screen session.

+Now we install quite a complete set of stuff:

-     pacstrap /mnt base
+    pacstrap /mnt base linux linux-firmware vim lvm2 netctl

 ### Post-package setup